-Of course, the only way you can listen carefully is when there’s no one else speaking during negotiations.
 Don’t talk with your teammate while someone from the other party is speaking.
 Not only is it considered rude and unprofessional, but you might miss important information by not listening intently.
 Also, find a place where there are no distractions.
 A family restaurant is simply not the environment you need for an important negotiation!

-7. Listening in Complete Silence
+7. Listen in Complete Silence

 The only way to listen properly is to be quiet.
 Silence is your friend when someone else is speaking to you or to everyone.
 Everyone has their turn to talk, so do be quiet, listen in for anything interesting, and allow the other party or another member of your team to finish what they’re talking about.

-8. Asking as a Habit
+8. Ask as a habit